-Specifies how a branch is to be created by defining the location of the original codeline and the branch.
+Specifies how a branch is to be created or integrated by defining the location, the files, and the exclusions of the original codeline and the target codeline.
 The branch mapping is used by the integration process to create and update branches.
-Client workspaces, labels, and branch specifications cannot share the same name.